Andrew32A/netrunner/README.md

 ## Description

 3D Unity game made in 1 week!
-This game is a movement based FPS game inspired by games like Titanfall, Carlson, and Super Hot.
+This game is a movement based FPS game inspired by games like Titanfall, Carlson, Ghostrunner and Super Hot.

 ## How to Play